 How Does the Compact Nursing License Work for States Not Included?

-Let me guess… your next question is, how does the compact nursing license work if you want to work in a state that is not included in the compact nursing license?
-Unfortunately, the answer is that the compact license doesn’t work in states that are not currently participating in it.
-For example, if you want to be a travel nurse in Hawaii or Alaska but you live in Maryland, you will have to get licensed to practice in those individual states since the compact license isn’t in effect there.
+How does the compact nursing license work if you want to work in a state that is not included in the compact nursing license?
+Unfortunately, the answer is that the compact license doesn’t work in states that are not currently participating.
+For example, if you want to be a travel nurse in Hawaii or Alaska but you live in Maryland, you will have to get a license to practice in those individual states since the compact license isn’t in effect there.
 You can do this by applying for licensure by endorsement to the board of nursing in whatever state it is that you wish to practice in.

 Of course, new states are regularly joining the compact nursing license.
-Even if your state is not currently considering legislation to introduce the eNLC, continued adoption by other states may encourage legislators to do so.
-While you might be limited in where you can practice now, that could change in the near future!
+Even if your state is not currently considering legislation to introduce the eNLC, they may consider it in the future.
+While you are limited in where you can practice now, you might have more options later on.

 If you have been wondering “how does the compact nursing license work,” you are not alone.
 The Nursing Licensure Compact is very confusing and ever-changing.
 If you are still confused about how the compact works, there is a handy FAQ page on the NLC’s website.
 From the website, you can see if you qualify to apply for the compact and the exact steps you need to take to apply.

 While it may seem like a pain in the moment, applying to the Nurse Licensure Compact will be very beneficial to your career as a travel nurse.
 Not only will you be able to travel more easily, but you can transition from contract to contract more efficiently.
 If, for example, there is a disaster in an eNLC state, you will be able to quickly and easily offer your professional assistance.
 An interesting facet of the eNLC is that nurses with multi state licenses are able to practice via tele-nursing in all eNLC states!